Yupeek/django-rest-models/README.rst

    ``pip install django-rest-models``

-2. Alternatively, you can install download or clone this repo and call
+2. Alternatively, you can download or clone this repo and install with :

     ``pip install -e .``.

-requirements
+Requirements
 ------------

-this database wrapper work with
+This database wrapper work with

 - python 2.7, 3.4, 3.5
 - django 1.8 , 1.9, 1.10

-on the api, this is tested against
+On the api, this is tested against

 - django-rest-framework 3.4, 3.5
 - dynamic-rest 1.5, 1.6

-exemples
+Examples
 --------

 settings.py: